nhs-england-tools/playwright-python-blueprint/docs/getting-started/2_Blueprint_File_Breakdown.md

 - The `markers` section is for organizing any marks (or tags) you want to apply to your tests, for example by a business area or a testing type.
 If you don't include your marks in this list, pytest will give you a warning until they have either been added here or programmatically within the code.

 Any configuration you want to apply to all of your test executions should be placed in this file where possible, to ensure easy maintenance.

+### `users.json`

+This file outlines the users you may want to use as part of your testing, and is utilised by the User Tools utility.
+Further information on how this file is used can be found in the [User Tools Utility Guide](../utility-guides/UserTools.md).

 ### `tests/`